The Admirable Crichton (1957 film): Our Man Crichton

 The film was turned into a stage musical called Our Man Crichton which debuted in 1964 also starring Kenneth More.
 More was reluctant to take the part as he could not sing but he agreed because he was being paid £1,000 a week.
 Box office performance was poor - More attributes this in part to the death of Winston Churchill - but it still ran six months.

-Other film adaptations

-Other film versions of Barrie's play include a 1918 film adaptation directed by G. B. Samuelson, Cecil B. DeMille's Male and Female (1919), and We're Not Dressing (1934) with Bing Crosby.
-The play was also filmed twice for television, in 1950 and 1968.

 References in other media

 The character Kryten, a waiter-like robot, and one of the main characters in the science fiction comedy Red Dwarf, is a reference to Crichton.